Vampires, Time-Travel, and Dystopian Societies…Oh My!

 Something quite incredible is happening at the moment.
-Women are landing blockbuster directing jobs in the world of sci-fi and superheros genres notorious for being male heavy for years.
-What began with Patty Jenkins’ Wonder Women has now opened up the floor for a range of women directors on other projects in a similar realm.
+Women are landing blockbuster directing jobs in the notoriously male heavy world of the sci-fi and superhero genres.
+With the success of Patty Jenkins’ Wonder Woman a range of incredible women are appearing as directors on other projects in a similar realm.

-In celebration of all of this I thought I would take a look back at some sci-fi films that have come from women directors over the years.
+In celebration of all of this good news I thought I would take a look a some of the trailblazing female directors who have directed sci-fi films in the past.

 Winner for best death scene with a ruler, this 1992 American comedy horror film about a Valley girl cheerleader named Buffy who learns that it is her fate to hunt vampires was a moderate success at the box office, but received mixed reception from critics.
 The film was taken in a different direction from the one its writer Joss Whedon intended, and five years later, he created the darker and acclaimed TV series of the same name.

 Set in the last two days of 1999, the film follows the story of a black marketeer of SQUID discs, recordings that allow a user to experience the recorder’s memories and physical sensations, as he attempts to uncover the truth behind the murder of a prostitute.
-The film divided critics but Kathryn Bigelow was the first woman to win Best Director at the Saturn Awards.
+The film divided critics but Kathryn Bigelow was the first woman to win Best Director at the Saturn Awards for this film.

 After a comet disrupts the rain cycle of Earth, the planet has become a desolate, barren desert by the year 2033.
 With resources scarce and evil corporation seizes control of the remaining resources.
 Unwilling to cower under the tyrannical rule, a pair of outlaws known as Tank Girl (Lori Petty) and Jet Girl (Naomi Watts) rise up, joining the mysterious rebel Rippers to destroy the corrupt system.
 Not very well received critically, the film still has a strong cult following and, due to its female main character and director, holds an important place in the history of sci-fi for women in my opinion.